lachlan-ibm/ibmvia_autoconf/docs/container.rst

 Container Configuration
 ########################

-This module contains documentation for system level configuration applicable for Container based Verify Access deployments.
+This module contains documentation for system level configuration applicable for Container based Verify Identity Access deployments.
 Container configuration is defined under the ``container`` top level key.
 At a minimum an administrator should define the ``isva_base_url``, ``isva_admin_user`` and ``isva_admin_password`` keys (or define the applicable environment variables).